CodesInReact/BooBoo/README.md

     }
 #CreateRepeatingHttp

-//triggers key automatically with data for you intervallically
+//triggers key automatically with data for you with an interval

 ```javascript
   (TopLayerComponent)ComponentDidMount() {